hzhu212/SublimeTableEditor/README.md

 **ctrl+shift+a**

         Re-align the table without change the current table field.
-Move cursor to begin of the current table field.
+Move cursor to end of the current table field.

 **tab**